exercism/ruby/exercises/concept/savings-account/.docs/introduction.md

 ## Modules

-So far all the exercises you've seen have used classes.
+So far all the exercises you have seen have used classes.
-Some times we don't need the overhead of creating an object with state, so instead we use a `module`.
+Sometimes we do not need the overhead of creating an object with state, so instead we use `module`.

+A module is very similar to a class (in fact, `Module` is `Class`' parent in the object hierarchy) - the main difference being that rather than using instance methods, we use class methods.
+Class methods start with `self.` and are directly called on a module.

 A module is very similar to a class (in fact, `Module` is `Classes` parent in the object hierarchy) - the main difference being that rather than using instance methods, we use class methods.
 Class methods start with `self.` and are directly called on a module.